How to Help in a Geo-Political Conflict as a Global Mobility Manager

 1. Only share from trustworthy sources: The British government came up with this motto as mnemotechnic support: Take care with what you SHARE, where each letter forming the word “share” is a point on a checklist to make sure you are careful (Source, Headline, Analyze, Retouched, Error – https://sharechecklist.gov.uk/#the-checklist).

 2. Watch out for propaganda and fake news: It is easy to share disinformation unaware.
-Be critical and ask yourself who wrote or published the content, what are they claiming, and whether the site shows bias.
+Be critical and ask yourself who wrote or published the content, what they claim, and whether the site shows bias.

-3. Beware of clickbait: They appeal to your emotions and curiosity, but those do not warrant information quality by any means.
-You can often recognize clickbait and fake news in its persuasive language.
-Persuasive language can make any type of media more engaging and convincing.
-However, its ultimate purpose is to win your trust and influence how you think even if the facts do not support the arguments.
+3. Beware of clickbait.
+It appeals to your emotions and curiosity, but those do not warrant information quality.
+You can often recognize clickbait and fake news in their persuasive language.
+Persuasive language can make any media more engaging and convincing.
+However, its ultimate purpose is to win your trust and influence your thoughts even if the facts do not support the arguments.
 Curiosity-picking language is typical of clickbait.
 Be careful, look beyond the rhetoric, and think for yourself.

-4. Give people space to grief: If you come across a post of a grieving person the best you can do is to offer support.
+4. Give people space to grieve: If you come across a post about a grieving person, the best you can do is offer support.
 Hate comments certainly won’t help anyone.

-5. Be aware of echo chambers: An echo chamber in digital media, is a consequence of the algorithms and activity tracking that govern what content a person sees on any platform.
+5. Be aware of echo chambers: An echo chamber in digital media results from the algorithms and activity tracking that govern what content a person sees on any platform.
 This results in that person only encountering information or opinions that reflect and reinforce their own.
 Echo chambers can create misinformation and distort a person’s perspective.

 Donations and Grass-Roots Organization